Glass is beautiful, decorative, stylish … and extremely delicate.

-Point A to Point B can be somewhat of a challenge — specifically because of their aforementioned fragility.
-The right packaging and shipping is extremely crucial.
+While custom glass sheets are a trendy addition or enhancement to many spaces, getting the pieces from Point A to Point B can be somewhat of a challenge because of their fragility.
+Packaging and shipping considerations are vitally important.

 Out of State Shipping

 Ship out-of-state orders by a common carrier.
 Carrier selection should be determined by carefully reading reviews or by customer preference.